-If an exit strategy is in place at the start of a supplier relationship, your needs will be included in. the contract.
+Having an exit strategy in place at the start of a supplier relationship, means that any transfer requirements (e.g. intellectual property; systems access or handover process for delivery requirements etc.) will be included in the contract.
 This ensures minimum business and customer disruption if the relationship were terminated.

 Exit strategies should be reviewed annually, or when significant change occurs.

-There are several considerations to be made when developing an exit plan, including:
+There are several considerations to be made when developing an exit strategy, including:

 Below suggests some factors for consideration.
-This is not conclusive: each contract / supplier relationship should be considered on its own merits.
+This is not an exhaustive list as each contract / supplier relationship should be considered on its own merits.

 An exit strategy should set your service requirements when the parties are transitioning out of the relationship.
 These requirements may include:

 - An obligation on the supplier to continue service performance during the transition period.
 During transition these services must stay at the same quality level and continue to comply with all contract obligations.

 - The provision of parallel services for a certain period.
 This term can be extended as necessary to resolve issues before the final changeover.

 - A supplier obligation to maintain the same supplier team during the transition period.